officelearn/azure-docs.sv-se/articles/machine-learning/service/tutorial-designer-automobile-price-deploy.md

 ---
-title: 'Självstudie: Distribuera en maskin inlärnings modell med designern'
+title: 'Tutorial: Deploy a machine learning model with the designer'
 titleSuffix: Azure Machine Learning
-description: Lär dig hur du skapar en förutsägelse analys lösning i Azure Machine Learning designer (för hands version).
-Träna, score och distribuera en maskin inlärnings modell med hjälp av dra-och-släpp-moduler.
+description: This tutorial shows you how to build a predictive analytics solution in Azure Machine Learning designer (preview).
+Train, score, and deploy a machine learning model by using drag-and-drop modules.
 author: peterclu
 ms.author: peterlu
 services: machine-learning